-Shifting consumer trends mean operators now have to stock a broad and credible range of low and no-alcohol drinks all year round.
-The low and no category has gone from being a ‘second best’ option for customers to a thriving drinks category in its own right.
+Shifting consumer trends mean operators now must stock a broad and credible range of low- and no-alcohol drinks all year round.
+The low and no category has gone from being a ‘second best’ option for customers to a thriving drinks category.
 What are the drivers of this changing consumer behaviour, and how should operators approach range planning to make the most of the low and no opportunity?
-Including the latest new low and no alcohol products.
+Including the latest new low- and no-alcohol products.

 The pub is a symbol of Britishness around the world, but operators have to evolve and change the model to stay up to date with trends, without diluting the essential experience that makes the pub special.
 What are the key trends in food, drinks and entertainment that are helping the best pubs stand out from the crowd?

 There is always more to this subject than meets the eye – you only have to look at the way capsule coffee machines moved from home use into the catering world to see this.
 All hot-beverage machines are simply not the same – we look at the most recent developments and examine how they can be of value in a commercial setting.